markproy/sagemaker-workshop/lab-image-classification/README.md

 called **Introduction to Amazon Algorithms**.
 Find the line called **Image-classification-fulltraining-highlevel** and click **Use**.

-2. Click on the **Files** tab and open the new folder created.
-Click on the Jupyter notebook called **Image-classification-fulltraining-highlevel.ipynb** to start the lab.
+2. When prompted, click **Create Copy**.
+SageMaker then opens a copy of the sample notebook.
+Follow the detailed instructions in the notebook.

-3. Navigate to the notebook and follow the documentation provided in the sample notebook.
+3. Follow the documentation provided in the sample notebook.
 For better results,
 use transfer learning by changing the following hyperparameter: `use_pretrained_model=1`.
 Also, to reduce training time, only save checkpoints at the end of the training job: `checkpoint_frequency=5`.